christophgil/ZIPsFS/ZIPsFS_fault_management.md

 Each remote branch is isolated in terms of fault handling and threading and has its own thread pool, ensuring faults in one do not affect others.
 To avoid blocking the main file system thread, remote file operations are executed asynchronously in dedicated worker threads.

+## Timeouts

 ZIPsFS remains responsive even if a remote file access hangs.
+The fuse thread delegates the file operation to another thread and waits for its completion.
+After the configurable timeout it gives up.

+## Duplicated file paths

 For redundantly stored files (i.e., available on multiple branches), another branch may take over transparently if one fails or becomes unresponsive.

-If a thread becomes unresponsive, ZIPsFS will try to terminate the stalled thread after a timeout.
-As soon as the old thread does not exist any more, a new thread is started, attempting to restore functionality to the affected branch.
+## Blocked worker threads
+The worker thread may block permanently.
+In this case it can be killed automatically and restarted.
+However killing this thread sometimes does not work.

 If the stalled thread cannot be terminated, ZIPsFS will not create a new thread.
 To check whether all threads are responding, activate logging.
 For details see